 In addition to the above, there are also a number of not so obvious factors that should be considered before you finalise your shortlist of potential venues to visit.
 With top of the list being a venues limits on children attending weddings.

 It is becoming increasingly common for wedding venues to request children do not attend your wedding, or ask that you limit the number of children to a figure suggested by the venue.
 Whilst some couples may welcome this as an excuse not to extend the invitation to include children, other couples who are looking to host a family friendly celebration may find that this restriction forces them to discount a venue immediately.

 Image Credit: Terri & Lori Fine Art Studio & Film

 Most venues will be able to offer disabled access, often providing ramps and disabled washroom facilities on the ground floor.
 However, you should also check whether or not they offer disabled access to every part of the venue.
-It is important to remember that sometimes you have to revert to plan B on your wedding day.
-If this means bringing your outdoor ceremony inside can disabled guests access the part of the venue where the ceremony would be held.
+It is important to remember that sometimes you have to revert to a plan B on your wedding day.
+If this means bringing your outdoor ceremony inside, can disabled guests access the part of the venue where the ceremony would be held.

 Minimum / Maximum Numbers:

 As mentioned above, a venues maximum guest capacity could force you to rule out an otherwise perfect venue immediately.
 However, couples will often overlook a venues minimum guest requirement clause, which could have a major impact on your budget.
 Typically, a venue will request that a minimum number of daytime guests attend your wedding.
 In addition to this, some may also ask that you invite a further additional number of evening guests.
 I would therefore recommend setting aside time to speak to a venues wedding co-ordinator before confirming a viewing to establish their minimum requirement as well as the maximum.